 2- Hard to Track Complex Projects 🔎

-You can’t link tasks to subtasks on your project timeline and see a holistic view of how one delayed task will impact others in the queue—which is a quite important element to deliver projects on time.
+You can’t link tasks to subtasks on your project timeline and see a holistic view of how one delayed task will impact others in the queue—which is quite important element to deliver projects on time.
 If you’re looking for something more advanced, like agile project management software, Trello probably isn’t the best choice.

 3- Limited Project Views ❌